-But if you have a point of view and know why you’re doing what you do in service of your customers, you have enough to start with.
-You can expand upon what milestones you’ve crossed as you grow, improving your About Us page over time.
+If you have a point of view and know why you’re doing what you do in service of your customers, you have enough to start with.
+You can add the milestones you’ve crossed as you grow, improving your About Us page over time.

-And for those who are already well into their own story, it might be worth taking a look at your analytics to see if new visitors are regularly stopping by your About Us page.
+For those who are already well into their own story, take a look at your analytics to see if new visitors are regularly stopping by your About Us page.

-Maybe it’s time to take another pass at it and start treating your About Us page like the valuable online asset for your business it’s meant to be.
+Maybe it’s time to review it and start treating your About Us page like the valuable online asset it’s meant to be.